Please ensure Javascript is enabled for purposes of website accessibility Page 2: Accessible Educational Materials

 Thomas would probably benefit most from reading digital text on a computer or tablet.
 Sometimes, he may prefer to use audio formats to listen to text without additional digital customizations.
 Braille and large print would not be useful for Thomas because he does not have a visual disability.

-Liza is a third grader who has difficulty decoding printed words.
+Liza, a third grader with a learning disability, has difficulty decoding printed words.
 After reading a passage independently, Liza typically struggles to answer basic comprehension questions.
 However, after listening to a story read aloud, she can accurately retell the events with many details.

 ❌